MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/automation-considerations.md

 - The accelerator mentioned above are limited in what they manage.
 As new versions are released, they get more capabilities and resources they manage.
-Teams that choose to use the accelerators should consider a layered approach, where they start with the accelerator and then add a layer of automation which adds capabilities that the team needs to fully support their workload teams with platform features, i.e. deploying domain controllers for legacy applications.
+Teams that choose to use the accelerators should consider a layered approach, where they start with the accelerator and then add a layer of automation which adds capabilities that the team needs to fully support their workload teams with platform features, i.e., deploying domain controllers for legacy applications.

 - As platform teams transition to a more DevOps approach, and reduce the use of their personal accounts, a process should be established for how to handle emergency fixes.
   To start with teams could use Privilege Identity Management (PIM) eligible permissions to request access to perform fixes, and then later bring this back to code to limit configuration drift, or by implementing a quick fix using code.
-Quick fixes should be registered in the teams backlog so the fix can be reworked at a later point, to limit technical dept. Too much technical dept will lead the team to decelarate at a later point, as there is code in the platform that is not fully reviewed and does not meet the teams coding guidelines and principles.
+Quick fixes should be registered in the team's backlog so the fix can be reworked at a later point, to limit technical dept. Too much technical dept will lead the team to decelerate at a later point, as there is code in the platform that is not fully reviewed and does not meet the teams coding guidelines and principles.

 - Some automation can be added to the platform using Azure Policies.
-Consider using Infrastructure as Code to deploy and manage Azure Policies (often reffered to as Policy-as-Code) to automate some of the activites, such as log collection.
-Many Policy as Code frameworks also have the added feature of implementing a exemption process.
+Consider using Infrastructure as Code to deploy and manage Azure Policies (often referred to as Policy-as-Code) to automate some of the activities, such as log collection.
+Many Policy as Code frameworks also have the added feature of implementing an exemption process.
 Plan for workload teams to request exemptions from policies.

 - Use 'Policy-driven-governance' to signal to workload teams when they are attempting to deploy resources which do not meet a security control.
 For these situations, consider deploying policies with the `deny` effect.
 This will allow workload teams to also treat Everything as Code and avoid teams having configuration drift, where the code declares one thing, and the policy changed a setting on deployment time.
-In other words, avoid using `modify` effects. i.e. a workload team deploying a storage account with `supportOnlyHttpsTraffic = false` defined in their code, where a `modify` policy changes that to `false` on deployment time to keep it compliant.
+In other words, avoid using `modify` effects. i.e., a workload team deploying a storage account with `supportOnlyHttpsTraffic = false` defined in their code, where a `modify` policy changes that to `false` on deployment time to keep it compliant.
 This leads the workload teams code to be at drift with what is actually deployed.

 ## Platform automation design recommendation

-- Follow an **Everything as Code** approach for full transparency and configuration control of the Azure platform, documentation, deployment and testing process.
+- Follow an **Everything as Code** approach for full transparency and configuration control of the Azure platform, documentation, deployment, and testing process.
 - Use version control to manage all the code repositories, including Infrastructure-, Policy-, Configuration-, Deployment- and Documentation-as-Code.
 - Implement **the 4-eyes principle** and a process for _peer-programming_ or _peer-review_ to ensure that code changes are reviewed by the team before being deployed to production.
-This will help increase code quality and let the team share responsability for code changes and increase the teams knowledge on what is deployed.
+This will help increase code quality and let the team share responsibility for code changes and increase the team’s knowledge on what is deployed.
 - Define important branches and protect them using branch policies.
-- Use continiuous integration and deployment (CI/CD) to automate testing and deployment of code to different environments.
+- Use continuous integration and deployment (CI/CD) to automate testing and deployment of code to different environments.
 - Seek to **automate everything** such as provisioning, configuration and management of platform and the provisioning of landing zone subscriptions for workload teams.
   Automating processes will give the team more time to automate other processes and create a self-enhancing cycle.
-- Use one of the available accelerators that matches the teams capabilities, to get started with deploying Azure Landing Zones.
+- Use one of the available accelerators that matches the team's capabilities, to get started with deploying Azure Landing Zones.
 - Plan for adding a layered deployment approach to add capabilities that is not covered by an accelerator which is needed to fully support workload teams.
 - Establish a process for implementing quick fixes using code.
-Quick fixes must be registered in the teams backlog so the fix can be reworked at a later point, to limit technical dept.
+Quick fixes must be registered in the team's backlog so the fix can be reworked at a later point, to limit technical dept.
-- Use Infrastructure as Code to deploy and manage Azure Policies (often reffered to as Policy-as-Code)
+- Use Infrastructure as Code to deploy and manage Azure Policies (often referred to as Policy-as-Code)
 - Implement an exemption process for policies.
 Plan for workload teams to request exemptions from policies and be ready to unblock the teams when needed.
 - Use 'Policy-driven-governance' to block workload teams when they are attempting to deploy resources which do not meet a security control.
 This help teams reducing configuration drift, where the code declares a different state then what is deployed.